Content Area Requirements

 Content Area Specialist: Mari Schay | mschay@pdx.edu | 971-222-8477

-Proficiency: Demonstrate your proficiency in this contact area by completing coursework in the following areas:
+Proficiency: Demonstrate your proficiency in this content area by completing a degree (bachelor’s, post-baccalaureate, master’s, or doctorate) in one of the following areas:

 Tests required for licensure: NES (Social Science) or Praxis (Social Studies)